The Company: SPX Nutrition

 Building a profitable business takes a lot more than sitting back and the fact that this guy has over 30 years expereience as a business coach means he is deliberately misleading people with that kind of statement in my opinion.

-The ironic thing is that he states SPX is all about “bringing ethics back into the mlm industry”… clearly this isn’t the case.
+The ironic thing is that he states SPX is all about "bringing ethics back into the mlm industry"...
+I'm not so convinced this is what they are really trying to do after what I have seen.

 The Compensation Plan